Copacabana (Bolivia): Top 10 Things To Do

 View from Las Olas across Lake Titicaca

-No 2 – Horca del Inca
+No 2 – Climb to the Horca del Inca

-Horca del Inca is an ancient astronomical site on a hill just outside Copacabana.
+The Horca del Inca is an ancient astronomical site on a hill just outside Copacabana.
 It is described by Google Maps as a 14 minute ‘mostly flat’ walk.
 It took us 45 minutes!

 Climb to Horca del Inca